steven liu

 1. Map the min/max values from fp32 to int8.

-3. Calculate a scaling factor to obtain a linear mapping for the remaining values and adjust them with the zero-point value to account for the different distances to 0.
+3. Calculate a scaling factor to get a linear mapping for the remaining values and adjust them with the zero-point value to account for the different distances to 0.

-The quantization and dequantization steps may decrease inference speed though.
-Quantization can also be lossy, especially for lower quantization levels like int4.
+The quantization and dequantization steps may decrease inference speed and be lossy, especially for lower quantization levels like int4.

 With Transformers, choose and configure a quantization backend.
 Then plug the quantization_config into from_pretrained to quantize a model.